mozilla-ai/osm-ai-helper/docs/index.md

 Blueprints are customizable workflows that help developers build AI applications using open-source tools and models

-These docs are your companion to mastering the **OSM-AI-Helper Blueprint**.
+These docs are your companion to mastering the **OpenStreetMap AI Helper Blueprint**.

 ### Built with
 - Python 3.10+